 Overall the area of the harbour was reduced by about 50% resulting in a tidal flow reduction of 570 million tons of water annually.
 Those who carried out the reclamation work either had no real understanding of the fundamental changes that would result from their work or perhaps they simply did not care.
 Whichever the reason, the results were not long in being felt.
 As early as 1857 the Harbour Commissioners were complaining about the increased silting.
 Further action was taken between 1882 and 1887 when two new breakwaters were constructed off the quays to train and concentrate the flow of the ebbing tide so that it would more effectively scour the shipping channel.
 These brought some improvement but they were not long enough to be fully effective.

 To make matters worse, in 1915, a severe south-easterly gale inundated Rosslare Spit necessitating construction of timber and stone groynes.
-These were only partly successful, and over the next 9 years gales continued to wreak havoc on the spit, the lifeboat station and the fort.
+These were only partly successful, and over the next 9 years gales continued to wreak havoc on the lifeboat station and the fort which were both located on Rosslare Spit.
 The RNLI made repeated requests for assistance from the railway company and from the Harbour Commissioners but no money was made available and RNLI were largely left to their own devices.
 Despite all of their efforts and a large expenditure of money, south-easterly gales in the winter of 1924 breached the spit in a number of places and Rosslare Fort was finally evacuated.
 During 1925 the breaches widened and eventually about 3.1 km of the Point was washed away

 In 1932 The Wexford Harbour Commissioners appointed the English firm of R. B. Grantham and Sons to conduct a survey of the harbour.
 In their report, produced in October 1932, they said "On a careful review of all the facts we can hold out no hope that the prevailing tendencies towards a gradual silting up of the whole lagoon will not continue..."